6 No-Stress Tips For Eating Out With Baby

 3. Time it well

 Hungry babies are rarely happy, so definitely work within your child's schedule.
-If it's not possible to actually eat at baby's mealtime, Gold recommends feeding the tyke at home and then bringing along a snack as a distraction.
+If it's not possible to actually eat during baby's mealtime, Gold recommends feeding him at home and then bringing along a snack as a distraction.
 If dinner will last through bedtime, consider pulling the stroller right up to the table, and don't forget any blankies or other bedtime soothers.
 Try not to make plans that will keep you out late, though.
 “A 1-year-old can't go out to dinner at nine,” she says.

 4. Bring toys

 Most importantly, Gold suggests bringing along a special stock of “restaurant-only” toys—novel goodies that baby doesn't get to play with at home or in the car.
 “Boredom is the biggest trigger of tantrums and bad behavior,” Gold says, explaining that baby's amusement is all up to you.
 “If their needs are met, you can meet yours.”
 And tactile stimulation is best.
 “Go for small, sturdy books and items with bright colors.”
 The real trick, though, is to reserve your ammo.
 “If you have 15 toys and present them all at once, you won't get very far,” says Gold.
 Instead, give one at a time, maximizing your time and baby's attention span.
 Make the most of the tools you've got, and you might even make it to dessert.